aryaminus/mcp-server-template/INTEGRATION_GUIDE.md

 ### Language Learning

 ```
-Your Spanish memory palace has 15 vocabulary words!
+Wow!
+You've added 15 Spanish words to your memory palace! 🌟

-Today's spaced repetition challenge:
+Let's play a quick memory game:
-- What was the visual anchor for "biblioteca"?
+- Can you remember what picture you used for "biblioteca"?
-- Can you recall the meaning of the word at the central fountain?
+- What was the word by the fountain in the middle?

-Keep your 5-day streak going! 🔥
+You've practiced 5 days in a row!
+Keep it up! 🔥
 ```

 ### Exam Preparation

 ```
-Your History Exam room has reached 75% mastery!
+You know 75% of the stuff in your History Exam room!
+That's amazing! 🎉

-Quiz yourself:
+Quick quiz:
-- Who was visualized at position (2,1,0) in your French Revolution timeline?
+- Who did you picture at the statue in your French Revolution timeline?
-- What event was connected to the grandfather clock in the corner?
+- What important event did you connect to the grandfather clock?

-Your exam is in 3 days - keep practicing for maximum recall!
+Your test is in 3 days - a little practice each day will help you remember everything!
 ```

 ### Coding Concepts

 ```
-Your JavaScript Fundamentals room has 12 memories!
+You've saved 12 cool JavaScript things in your memory palace! 👏

-Memory journey highlight:
+Remember this one?
-"The function declaration syntax is hanging as a painting on the north wall, showing function keyword, name, parameters in parentheses, and code block in curly braces"
+"The way to write functions is hanging like a painting on the north wall, showing the function keyword, name, parentheses for inputs, and curly braces for the code"

-Next step: Add a section about arrow functions!
+Want to add something about arrow functions next?
+They're super cool!
 ```

 ## 🏆 Gamification Strategy